-A hand-held surgical instrument typically with a fenestrated, spoon-shaped or ring like tip which can be either sharp or blunt used to obtain or remove tissue through a scraping action during the surgical treatment, mitigation, prevention, and/or diagnosis of orthopedic disease or conditions.
+A hand-held surgical instrument typically with a fenestrated, spoon-shaped or ring like tip which can be either sharp or blunt used to obtain or remove tissue, bone, or debris through a scraping action during the surgical treatment, mitigation, prevention, and/or diagnosis of orthopedic disease or conditions.
 These instruments are reusable.